ChetanJadhav123/Attendance_System_Pi3/README.md

 # Attendace_System
-Attendance System using Raspberry Pi - 3 with python code, HUI created with Tkinter library.
+Attendance System using Raspberry Pi - 3 with python code, GUI created with Tkinter library.